 We continue to manage our property catastrophe exposure with the goal of providing shareholders an acceptable return on the risks assumed in our property business and to reduce the variability of our earnings.
 Our property business includes personal homeowners, commercial property and other property insurance lines.
-As of December 31, 2012, we are below our goal to have no more than a 1% likelihood of exceeding average annual aggregate catastrophe losses by \$2 billion, net of reinsurance, from hurricanes and earthquakes, based on modeled assumptions and applications currently available.
-The use of different assumptions and updates to industry models could materially change the projected loss.
-Our growth strategies include areas previously restricted where we believe we can earn an appropriate return for the risk and as a result we may move closer to our goal in the future.
+As of December 31, 2013, we have less than a 1% likelihood of exceeding average annual aggregate catastrophe losses by \$2 billion, net of reinsurance, from hurricanes and earthquakes, based on modeled assumptions and applications currently available.
+The use of different assumptions and updates to industry models, and updates to our risk transfer program, could materially change the projected loss.
+Our growth strategies include areas previously restricted where we believe we can earn an appropriate return for the risk and as a result our exposure may increase, but remain lower than \$2 billion as noted above.
 In addition, we have exposure to severe weather events which impact catastrophe losses.